 About the event

-The Student Leaders' Conference is primarily for Year 12 student leaders.
+This conference is primarily for Year 12 student leaders.
 Through the Biblical themes of creation, fall and redemption, students will be encouraged to wrestle with how their faith, life, and leadership connect.

 Our hope at Compass is that, as student leaders are formed by the Biblical story and its vision for life, and as they consider how they are invited to participate in God’s unfolding story for the world, they might be inspired in their leadership at school and the opportunities they will have across their lifetime.
 Simply put, our hope is that: